 Privacy Settings for Safari

-Go to “Settings” and scroll until you find “Safari”.
-Turn on “Block Pop-ups”, “Prevent Cross-Site Tracking” and “Ask Websites Not To Track Me”.
-This will protect you from websites who are tracking you, as well as overly aggressive advertisers.
+Go to “Settings” and scroll until you find “Safari.”
+Turn on “Block Pop-ups,” “Prevent Cross-Site Tracking” and “Ask Websites Not To Track Me.”
+This will protect you from websites which are tracking you, as well as overly aggressive advertisers.

 For iPhone X users

-You can disable face & touch ID by squeezing the side button and one of the volume button at the same time.
+You can disable face & touch ID by squeezing the side button and one of the volume buttons at the same time.